Literatura científica selecionada sobre o tema "Technological innovations South Australia History"

 8

-Clark, Gordon Colvin Lindesay, Sir, 1896-1986. e Australian Academy of Technological Sciences and Engineering., eds.
+Clark, Gordon Colvin Lindesay, Sir, 1896-1986. and Australian Academy of Technological Sciences and Engineering., eds.
 Technology in Australia, 1788-1988: A condensed history of Australian technological innovation and adaptation during the first two hundred years.
 Melbourne: Australian Academy of Technological Sciences and Engineering, 1988.

 Encontre o texto completo da fonte